 If you've not already worked out which of your contractors are potentially covered, you need to do this urgently.
-Identify which of your individual contractors provide services personally via a personal services company or similar intermediary in which he/she owns at least a 5% share (different criteria apply where the intermediary is a partnership).
+Identify which of your individual contractors provide services personally via a personal services company or similar intermediary from which they are entitled to receive payment for the services they are providing to you.
 Agency workers who are paid by their agency via PAYE aren't within the scope of the rules.

 3. Assess which contractors will need to be paid through PAYE

 Businesses are legally required to take reasonable care in assessing whether deemed employment applies to a contractor.
-As a minimum this will require taking reasonable steps to obtain the correct information to complete the HMRC online status checker accurately and, in most cases, making an individual assessment, not taking a blanket approach to assessing status for your contractors.
+This includes completing the HMRC online status checker accurately and, in most cases, making an individual assessment, not taking a blanket approach to assessing status for your contractors.

 The likelihood is that your existing self-employed contracts won't permit PAYE deductions, so you will need to terminate existing contracts with contractors who are in scope and enter into new contracts.
 You will need to consider what additional terms you need in your contracts – e.g. requirements to provide accurate information to enable tax status to be determined and payroll to be processed.

 5. Get your paperwork and processes in order

 The new rules are quite process driven.
 To make the bureaucracy work smoothly, you will need internal processes and template documents in place to deal with the following:

 - Assessing the status of new and existing contractors

 - Notifying contractors (and the agency which pays the intermediary, if applicable) of their deemed employment status and, if requested, providing the reasons for the determination within 31 days of a request.

 - Giving the contractor an opportunity to challenge the determination and responding to a challenge within 45 days